Sonos Move full review

 One important thing to note, if you’re wondering, is that the Move can’t function as a rear surround speaker like the Play:1 or One with the Playbar, for example..
 Sonos says the fact it can be moved around simply makes this too complicated.

 As mentioned earlier, the Move has both Wi-Fi and Bluetooth so while you’re in the range of your home network, it will act like any other Sonos speaker.
 If your Wi-Fi doesn’t quite cover the garden then you can switch to Bluetooth to keep the tunes flowing.

 This importantly means you can take it anywhere - the beach, the park, your hotel room on holiday or wherever.

 It’s running Bluetooth 4.2 rather than the newer 5.0 standard but Sonos says that it has improved range and power management regardless.
 Still, you shouldn't have any issues unless you go very far from the speaker.
 It can handle up to eight Bluetooth pairings and Multipoint with two devices simultaneously.

 The battery will last 900 charges, or around three years on average, but it’s replaceable so it won’t become a static speaker once the cell dies.
 You can put the Move into a suspend mode and it will last 5 days.

-The Sonos Move is the portable speaker we’ve been hoping the company would make for years.
-And it lives up to our expectations.
+The Sonos Move is the portable speaker we’ve been hoping the company would make for years and it lives up to our expectations.
 This isn't just a Sonos One with a battery strapped on.

 Sonos has carefully thought about the design and audio features the Move needs to be successful.